Skip to content

 Endorsed by the Quranicpedia Review Board · جون 2026

-The Qur'an calls the earth a mihād — a cradle or resting place spread out for human life (78:6) — among the signs of God's provision in Sūrah An-Naba.
+The Qur'an calls the earth a mihād — a cradle or resting place spread out for human life (78:6) — one of the signs of God's provision in Sūrah An-Naba, where the same Hand that laid the ground to rest you is named as the One able to raise you again (78:17).

 Overview